 If you scroll down, you should find an opt-in form at the end of this post.
 If you don’t see it, it is probably because you are already on my list.
 Thrive Leads has a great feature in that it doesn’t bother people who are already signed up, that is just one of the many things I like about TL.

-Here my general opt-in form.
+Here a screenshot of my general opt-in form.

 If the screenshot looks different from the actual opt-in you find at the bottom of this post, it’s because I have already changed it.
 Thrive Leads makes it so easy to a/b test and switch to a design that converts better, so I’m always changing up my opt-ins.